 Search online for homeschool classes near you and then sign up!

 Also, don’t forget about the library–not just for the books, but many libraries offer free classes on a variety of topics!

-4. Create learning around unit studies.
+How To Homeschool Free Step 4.
+Create learning around unit studies.

 Unit studies take a topic of interest and then incorporate all the subjects into that one topic.